Creating virtual reality with photogrammetry

 Here’s how we resolved the issue: by capturing photos on the Y-axis and taking the photos in 360 degrees on different parts and from a different height.

-Our clients and our team are very happy with the final results.
+Our clients and our team were very happy with the final results.
 Once again, the fantastic software by 3Dsurvey proved that it can handle large data and complicated orientations.

 The entire school was later exported to .obj and .ply files which we used to make the final product.